romaindlf/com.aramisauto.rundeck/README.md

-# Command : purge
+#Installation

+You just have to download rundeck-helper.phar from latest release : https://github.com/ARAMISAUTO/com.aramisauto.rundeck/releases and execute it.

+#Available commands

+##purge

 This command deletes old Rundeck execution logs in database and filesystem.
+It is a workaround for the Rundeck issue : https://github.com/dtolabs/rundeck/issues/357

 ```
 Usage: